Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * *Loose Coupling* -> break down big applications into smaller, loosely coupled components.
 A change or failure in one component should not cascade to other components
     * *Services, not Servers* -> dont just use EC2, use managed services, databases, serverless
 * **6 Pillars of Well Architected Framework**
-    1. *Operational Excellence*
+    1. **Operational Excellence**
         * the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures
         * design principles:
             * `perform operations as code` - IaC
                 * CloudFormation, CDK
             * `annotate documentation` - automate the creation of annotated documentation after every build
-            * `make frequent, small, reversible changes` - so in case of faulure, you can easilt reverse it
+            * `make frequent, small, reversible changes` - so in case of failure, you can easily reverse it
             * `refine operations procedures frequently` - ensure that team members are familiiar with it
             * `anticipate failure`
             * `learn from all operational failures`